facebook pixel Skip to main content

 Welcome to Surgery

-Our Surgery team has various highly qualified healthcare professionals that support a wide range of surgical procedures across 11 surgical specialties.
+Our Surgical team has various highly qualified healthcare professionals that support a wide range of surgical procedures across 11 surgical specialties.

 Our specialized surgical care in the areas of cardiac, dental and oral, ear, nose and throat, general, obstetrics and gynaecology, ophthalmology, plastics, thoracic, urology and vascular is firmly tied back to our goal of delivering clinical excellence in surgical services.